 NCERT Solutions for Class 12 Biology Chapter 6 Evolution

-The free PDF is given below.
-Going through this gives you a clear understanding of how life evolves.
+The free PDF for the Evolution chapter is given below.
+Going through the Class 12 Biology Chapter 6 Evolution question answer gives students a clear understanding of how life evolves.

 Download PDF

-NCERT Solutions for Class 12 Biology Chapter 6 (Solved Exercise Questions)
+Access the Class 12 Biology Chapter 6 Evolution Solutions (Exercise Questions)

 Answer:

-Q2.
-Find out from newspapers and popular science articles any new fossil discoveries or controversies about evolution.
+Question2.
+Find out from newspapers and popular science articles about any new fossil discoveries or controversies about evolution.

 Answer:

-• It is said that the fossil filled a gap in the early evolution of man, and it is believed that this human ancestor buried its death.
+• It is said that the fossil filled a gap in the early evolution of man, and it is believed that this human ancestor died.

 Answer: